reefbarman/flow-waterfall/README.md

     if (result)
     {
       CoolAsyncFunction(result, function(cErr, retValue1, retValue2){
-        if (retValue)
+        if (retValue1 > 5)
         {
             fCallback(null, false, retValue1, retValue2); //Skip rest of the chain and go straight to complete callback }
+        else if (retValue2 > 5)
+        {
+            fCallback(null, "myNamedFunction", retValue1, retValue2); //Skip rest of the chain and go straight to complete callback
+        }
         else
         {